Reporting a Security Issue

 • A new release containing the fix is issued.

-Comments on this policy
+Comments on This Policy

 If you have any suggestions on how to improve this policy, please open a topic on Discourse.